krayc425/Triplore/ENGLISH.md

 ### Notes

-1. When playing videos, use control panel to **take a screenshot" or "add annotations", and combine them to a travelling note.
+1. When playing videos, use control panel to **take a screenshot" or "add annotations"**, and combine them to a travelling note.

 2. Use different templates and fonts to decorate the note.

 3. When playing videos, use control panel to **record** a clip of video and save to local albums.

-4. Can edit / delete notes, including swipe left to delete an item in note, click to edit annotations, press long to adjustthe orders.
-When reading notes, users can go into player to watch the video again and edit the note.
+4. Edit / delete notes, including swipe left to delete an item in note, click to edit annotations, press long to adjust note item orders.
+When reading notes, users can go to player to watch the video again and edit the note.

 5. Convert note into a high resolution picture and save to album.